chicagoautismnetwork/app/autism_info.md

 |Educational or Developmental Therapies|Therapies that teach specific content or skills, such as reading comprehension, or for younger children, are focused on the child's development.|
 |Social Skills Groups|Organized and structured social opportunities, usually facilitated by a clinician such as a speech therapist, social worker or clinical psychologist.|

-More information can be found [here](https://www.autismspeaks.org/family-services/tool-kits/100-day-kit/treatments-therapies)
+More information on therapy and treatment can be found [here.](https://www.autismspeaks.org/family-services/tool-kits/100-day-kit/treatments-therapies)

 ### What should I look for in an effective provider?<br/>
 Like other professionals, the quality of work done by autism specialists can vary, and there may be personality factors that affect the success of a therapeutic relationship.
 As caregiver or a person seeking services, it is important that you feel comfortable and